 The uterus is part of the female reproductive system that exists within the pelvis.
 The word "uterus" comes from the Latin word for "womb."
-During pregnancy, the fetus — or, in the case of twins or multiples, fetuses — develops within the uterus.
-As the fetus develops, the uterus expands to give necessary room.
+During pregnancy, the fetus — or, in the case of twins or multiples, fetuses — develops within the womb.
+As the fetus develops, the womb expands to give necessary room.
 Humans are not the only creatures that reproduce via a uterus.
 In fact, the uterus is the major female reproductive organ in most mammals.

 In most cases, the uterus is tucked up above the bladder, which is the reason why many pregnant women find that they have to urinate far more frequently than when they are not expecting.
 This is because the developing fetus is literally sitting on top of the pregnant mother's bladder.
-There are some medical conditions in which the uteran placement or angle is abnormal.
+There are some medical conditions in which the uterine placement or angle is abnormal.
 Sometimes the shape of the organ is unusual.
 These conditions can lead to difficult sexual function and complications with pregnancies.

 After puberty, the entire female reproductive system should be checked for general health by a gynecologist.
 A gynecologist is a doctor who specializes in the female reproductive system.
 Although certain reproductive issues may need to be addressed before puberty, some issues do not become apparent until after puberty or when the woman becomes sexually active.